-February is just around the corner!
-The month of love, romance, and just a few heart-shaped boxes of chocolate.
+February is just weeks away!
+The month of love, romance, and heart-shaped boxes of chocolate.
 But in my home, it’s also when I start to think about decorating for spring.
-The weather starts to lose a little bit of its chill and the inner home designer in me starts to think about how I can redecorate for a new season.
-This time, I partnered with my friends at Arhaus to bring you a step-by-step on how to decorate your mirrors with a beautiful floral garland!
+Next month, the weather starts to lose a little bit of its chill and the inner home designer in me starts to think about how I can redecorate for a new season.
+This time, I partnered with my friends at Arhaus to bring you a step-by-step on decorating your mirrors with a beautiful floral garland!
 It’s vintage, it’s romantic, and my beautiful Arhaus Amelie mirror makes my entrance pop with ready-for-spring drama.

 February comes from the Latin word februa, which means “to cleanse.”
 The month was named after the Roman Februalia, which was a month-long festival of purification and atonement.

 For my garland I chose to go with faux flowers—they are more expensive but they last longer and I can keep my beautiful flowers to reuse year after year.
 I can even repurpose them throughout the house!
 Choose real or faux flowers—I got my roses at Michaels—and choose which type of flowers you want to use.
 To me, roses just feel romantic, but choose your favorite florals!

 Get some vines to weave into your flowers.
 I bought five different ones and filler vines to make sure my arrangement looked full and natural.
 The key here is also to make sure you’re using different-sized flowers—nothing too uniform or symmetric.
 You want it to feel natural like you brought the garden inside.
 Pick up some floral foam, floral wire, and scissors to make sure you have everything you’ll need.

 The world’s oldest living rose is believed to be 1,000 years old.
 It grows on the wall of the Cathedral of Hildesheim in Germany and its presence has been documented since A.D.
 815.